Creating and extending circuits

 CREATE_FAST/CREATED_FAST cells

-When creating a one-hop circuit, the OP has already established the OR's identity and negotiated a secret key using TLS.
-Because of this, it is not necessary for the OP to perform the public key operations to create a circuit.
-In this case, the OP MAY send a CREATE_FAST cell instead of a CREATE cell.
-The OR responds with a CREATED_FAST cell, and the circuit is created.
+When creating a one-hop circuit, the client has already established the relay’s identity and negotiated a secret key using TLS.
+Because of this, it is not necessary for the client to perform the public key operations to create a circuit.
+In this case, the client MAY send a CREATE_FAST cell instead of a CREATE/CREATE2 cell.
+The relay responds with a CREATED_FAST cell, and the circuit is created.

 A CREATE_FAST cell contains: